dummy-team/dummy/README.md

 # Release notes

-- 0.1.0 :    First Sass & Coffe version of the Dummy
-- 0.2.0 :    Reworked grid system : You can now use *class="column column-value"* in any wrapper to get your columns right
-- 0.3.0 :    Vendors prefixe are now automatically added to the main.css file
-- 0.4.0 :    The default grunt task now build coffeescript annotated sources
-- 0.5.0 :    Sourcemapping for sass & coffescript files enabled
-- 0.5.1 :    Improved documentation
+- 0.6.1 :    Moved examples from index.html to demo/index.html
 - 0.6.0 :
   - Removed livereload script from html, you must use a browser extension listenning port 35729
   - Until generator is built, a gruntFile for typo3 has been added
+- 0.5.1 :    Improved documentation
+- 0.5.0 :    Sourcemapping for sass & coffescript files enabled
+- 0.3.0 :    Vendors prefixe are now automatically added to the main.css file
+- 0.4.0 :    The default grunt task now build coffeescript annotated sources
+- 0.2.0 :    Reworked grid system : You can now use *class="column column-value"* in any wrapper to get your columns right
+- 0.1.0 :    First Sass & Coffe version of the Dummy

 # Road map

-- 1.0.0 : Create a clean index.html & move test page in an demo/example folder
+- before 1.0.0 : solve discussions questions and implement them
 - 1.0.1 : rewrite CoffeScript
-- 1.0.2 : fix the doc task bug (breaking the chain of tasks)
-- 1.1.1 : add a dynamic demo for grid system
+- 1.1.0 : add a dynamic demo for grid system
+- 1.2.0 : add jshint
+- 1.3.0 : prepare for testing
-- 2.0.0 : make it a generator whith dependencies and optionnal components
+- 2.0.0 : make it a generator with dependencies and optionnal components
 - 2.1.0 : custom Modernizr build

+- Write Inouit's coding guidelines.
+- Fix the doc task bug (breaking the chain of tasks)
 - Keep improving the grid system
 - Full compatibility (livereloading) with *skinFlex* for *Typo3*